Weather forecasting: Broadcasts

 The first ever daily weather forecasts were published in The Times on August 1, 1861, and the first weather maps were produced later in the same year.
 In 1911, the Met Office began issuing the first marine weather forecasts via radio transmission.
 These included gale and storm warnings for areas around Great Britain.
 In the United States, the first public radio forecasts were made in 1925 by Edward B. "E.B."
 Rideout, on WEEI, the Edison Electric Illuminating station in Boston.
 Rideout came from the U.S. Weather Bureau, as did WBZ weather forecaster G. Harold Noyes in 1931.

 The world's first televised weather forecasts, including the use of weather maps, were experimentally broadcast by the BBC in November 1936.
 This was brought into practice in 1949, after World War II.
 George Cowling gave the first weather forecast while being televised in front of the map in 1954.
 In America, experimental television forecasts were made by James C. Fidler in Cincinnati in either 1940 or 1947 on the DuMont Television Network.
-In the late 1970s and early 80s, John Coleman, the first weatherman on ABC-TV's Good Morning America, pioneered the use of on-screen weather satellite information and computer graphics for television forecasts.
-Coleman was a co-founder of The Weather Channel (TWC) in 1982.
-TWC is now a 24-hour cable network.
-Some weather channels have started broadcasting on live broadcasting programs such as YouTube and Periscope to reach more viewers.
+In the late 1970s and early 1980s, John Coleman, the first weatherman for the American Broadcasting Company (ABC)'s Good Morning America, pioneered the use of on-screen weather satellite data and computer graphics for television forecasts.
+In 1982, Coleman partnered with Landmark Communications CEO Frank Batten to launch The Weather Channel (TWC), a 24-hour cable network devoted to national and local weather reports.
+Some weather channels have started broadcasting on live streaming platforms such as YouTube and Periscope to reach more viewers.